windingtree/org.id/README.md

 **Why do I keep getting "revert Cannot call fallback function from the proxy admin" when interacting with Organization?**

-This is a documented behaviour of [zos upgradeability](https://docs.zeppelinos.org/docs/faq.html#why-are-my-getting-the-error-cannot-call-fallback-function-from-the-proxy-admin).
+This is a documented behaviour of [openzeppelin upgradeability](https://docs.openzeppelin.com/sdk/2.5/faq#why-are-my-getting-the-error-cannot-call-fallback-function-from-the-proxy-admin).
 You need to call the proxied Organization contract from a different account than is the proxy owner.

 **What happens when you upgrade a Segment Directory?**